NixOS/rfcs/rfcs/0158-flake-version.md

 [drawbacks]: #drawbacks

 - Logic complexity in the Nix evaluator to support different versions.
-- Inter-flake references may require some kind of driver to support inputs of different flakes.
+- Inter-flake references may require some kind of driver to support inputs from different flakes.

 # Alternatives
 [alternatives]: #alternatives

-- Using of flakes if the experimental feature is not enabled as a warning instead of a hard error
+- Flake usage without the experimental feature raising a warning instead of a hard error.

 # Unresolved questions
 [unresolved]: #unresolved-questions